World War Three (Doctor Who)

-"World War Three" is the fifth episode of the first series of the British science fiction television programme Doctor Who which was first broadcast on BBC One on 23 April 2005.
-It is the second of a two-part story which began with "Aliens of London" on 16 April.
+"World War Three" is the fifth episode of the first series of the British science fiction television programme Doctor Who.
+It was written by showrunner Russell T Davies and directed by Keith Boak, and is the second of a two-part story which began with "Aliens of London".
+They were the first two-part story of the 2005 Doctor Who revival, leading to showrunner and episode writer Davies designing it to be large in scope.
+Production on the story began in 2004, eventually wrapping in January 2005.

-In the episode, set in London, the alien time traveller the Ninth Doctor (Christopher Eccleston) and his companion Rose Tyler (Billie Piper) team up with Rose's boyfriend Mickey Smith (Noel Clarke), her mother Jackie (Camille Coduri), and Member of Parliament Harriet Jones (Penelope Wilton) to foil the plan of the alien Slitheen family from selling the Earth for commercial purposes.
-The Slitheen, who have infiltrated the Government of the United Kingdom, plan to get the United Nations to release nuclear activation codes so they can trigger World War III on Earth and sell the remains.
+In the episode, the alien time traveller known as the Doctor (Christopher Eccleston) and his companion, Rose Tyler (Billie Piper), team up with Rose's boyfriend Mickey Smith (Noel Clarke), her mother Jackie (Camille Coduri), and Member of Parliament Harriet Jones (Penelope Wilton) to foil the plan of the alien Slitheen family from destroying the Earth and then selling its remains.

+It was first broadcast on BBC One on 23 April 2005 to a live audience of 7.98 million.
+The episode received mixed responses from critics.
+Though many praised the performances of the cast and the writing of its characters, the Slitheen were heavily criticised for not being taken seriously within the narrative.